NeotomaDB/neotoma2/cran-comments.md

 ## Updates regarding SSL Certificate

 The SSL certificate was updated and added stop_for_status() functions to handle possible errors in R in case the SSL certificate is not updated on time.

+---

+## Updates regarding trimmed results

+One part of the code was limiting results.
+We have aimed to fix this.